-Like all the others in this list, Marching Powder is the true story of a British drug smuggler.
+Like all the others in this list, Marching Powder is a true story, this time following of a British drug smuggler.
 Caught with cocaine in his luggage at the airport, Thomas McFadden was sent to prison in La Paz, Bolivia.

 Once there, he found San Pedro prison is anything but ordinary.
-Families of the prisoners live inside and it has it’s own real estate system with cells bought and sold on the market.
-Restaurants and shops are also run inside along with an entire cocaine factory.
+Families of the prisoners live inside and it has its own real estate system, restaurants, and shops along with an entire cocaine factory.